unhammer/DivvunPublicTenders/GrammarChecker.md

     * a short description of the error(s)
     * based on user action, also a long description of the error
 * it must be possible to turn on or off checking of specific grammar errors (the list of available errors is given by the backend); cf. also the [Swedish grammar checker in MS Word](Spesifikasjon.md)
+* if at all possible:
+    * green/blue underlining
+    * right-click on errors should give a context menu with correction suggestions and short error title

 ### Targeted platforms/Office versions